MedicalUltrasound/Image3dAPI/README.md

 * A DirectX 11 compliant GPU is required for interactive review of 3D images.
 The loader should still be well behaved when running without a DirectX 11 compliant GPU, but without any performance guarantees.
 * The minimum requirement for CPU is 2GHz Intel Core i-series CPU or better, with 2 GB RAM or more.
 * The loader should support all resolutions (as specified by Image3dSource::GetFrame parameter max_resolution).
 It is up to the workstation integration team to assess memory consumption/performance and determine suitable limits for max_resolution upon integration.
 The loader should be well behaved even though it cannot support the max_resolution requested by the client.
+* IImage3dFileLoader::LoadFile should accept both paths on the form 'C:\path' as well as UNC paths on the form '\\server\path'